AdobeDocs/marketo.en/help/marketo/getting-started/inheriting-a-marketo-instance/document-your-setup.md

 ---
 # Inherited Instance: Document Your Setup {#inherited-instance-document-your-setup}

 Now that you've learned the key product areas to audit when inheriting an established instance, the next step is to create/update documentation on your instance configuration and tech stack.
-Whether creating it via spreadsheet or a project management application, your documentation is a great resource to track progress and record details.
+Whether creating it via spreadsheet or a project management application, your documentation will be a great resource to track progress and record details, as well as keep your instance structured and sustainable.

 ## Data {#data}